asynkron/gam-web/src/docs/dotnet/Props.md

     .WithDispatcher(new ThreadPoolDispatcher { Throughput = 300 })
     // the default mailbox uses unbounded queues .WithMailbox(() => UnboundedMailbox.Create())
-    // the default strategy restarts the actor a maximum of 10 times within a 10 second window .WithSupervisor(new OneForOneStrategy((who, reason) => SupervisorDirective.Restart, 10, TimeSpan.FromSeconds(10)))
+    // the default strategy restarts child actors a maximum of 10 times within a 10 second window .WithChildSupervisorStrategy(new OneForOneStrategy((who, reason) => SupervisorDirective.Restart, 10, TimeSpan.FromSeconds(10)))
     // middlewares can be chained to intercept incoming and outgoing messages
     // receive middlewares are invoked before the actor receives the message
     // sender middlewares are invoked before the message is sent to the target PID